kuxylu/GaufretteServiceProvider/README.md

-GaufretteServiceProvider
+GaufretteServiceProvider for Silex with Pimple 2x
 ================

-The GaufretteServiceProvider provides the "Gaufrette" library for silex.
+The GaufretteServiceProvider provides the "Gaufrette" library for silex using Pimple 2x libruary.

 Installation
 ------------